 What are the risks that come with lack of sleep?

 As well as causing dark circles and puffy eyes, lack of sleep also poses a threat to our overall eye health and causes the following risks and side effects:

-Sleep apnea is a serious sleep disorder where breathing stops and starts frequently.
+Sleep apnoea is a serious sleep disorder where breathing stops and starts frequently.
 It can have a severe effect on your eyes and is a risk factor for glaucoma which causes vision loss.

-Symptoms of sleep apnea can be spotted during an eye exam and include changes in your vision, eyelids or retina.
-These symptoms are reversible when sleep apnea is treated.
+Symptoms of sleep apnoea can be spotted during an eye exam and include changes in your vision, eyelids or retina.
+These symptoms are reversible when sleep apnoea is treated.

 Why do we need to close our eyes to sleep?

 There are many reasons why we need to close our eyes while we sleep.
 Closed eyes block out light, so that the brain is not kept awake.
 Closing our eyes to sleep also prevents dry eyes as our eyelid helps to spread tears across the surface of our eyes while we sleep.